mmdagent-ex/site-doc/content.en/docs/60_text_image.md

 - Argument 1: Alias name (new)
 - Argument 2: Alias name of the predefined style to use
-- Argument 3: Text of the display content.
-If it contains spaces, enclose it in "".
+- Argument 3: Text of the display content, or .lrc file name.
+On text, if it contains spaces, enclose it in "".
 You can also use "\n" for line breaks.
 - Argument 4: Text size
 - Argument 5: Specify the left-right position of the display with one of the strings CENTER, LEFT, RIGHT
 - Argument 6: The up-down position of the display.
 A relative value with the bottom of the screen being 0.0 and the top being 1.0